 Kevin Guskiewicz has been named the next dean of the College of Arts and Sciences, according to a release from the University.

-Guskiewicz, the senior associate dean for natural sciences and a distinguished professor in the Department of Exercise and Sport Science, was one of — and the only internal candidate.
+Guskiewicz, the senior associate dean for natural sciences and a distinguished professor in the Department of Exercise and Sport Science, was one of five finalists for the position — and the only internal candidate.

 “Kevin is a natural fit to become the next leader of our vibrant College of Arts and Sciences, which provides students with a critical foundation for learning and discovery every day,” Chancellor Carol Folt said in the release.

 “An extremely accomplished teacher and researcher renowned for his expertise in injury prevention, Kevin represents the very best of Carolina.”

 Guskiewicz will take over for current dean Karen Gil, who announced she would step down from the position last November.
 Gil originally planned to step down in May, but said she would stay on until January of 2016 to give the search committee enough time to find her replacement.